 US Naval Historical Center

-Savannah 78k Savannah (AS-8) at the Portsmouth Navy Yard, Kittery, ME. during the 1920s.
+Savannah 78k USS Savannah (AS-8) at the Portsmouth Navy Yard, Kittery, ME. during the 1920s.
 Photo by the Jones Foto Co.

 US Navy photo # 42414 from the collections of the US Naval Historical Center